 Ever heard of a black-tie event?
 This means that men are expected to wear a suit and tie or a tuxedo and women are to wear a formal gown.
 Formal dresses are often full length but these days they can also include cocktail dresses.
 Black tie is considered the most dressy of all the fashion styles.

-8. Bohemian Style (Boho Chic)
+8. Bohemian Style of Clothing (Boho Chic)

 Also known as Boho or Boho chic and a style preferred by free-spirited individuals, this is a combination of alternative, festive, hip, and of course, Bohemian influence.
 This fashion style started becoming famous in the 1960s.